-There are a number of ways to define Lipschitz-Killing curvatures, but perhaps the easiest is via the so-called tube formulae, which, in its original form is due to Hotelling \cite{Hotelling} and Weyl \cite{Wey39}.
-To state the tube formula, let $M$ be an $m$-dimensional smooth subset of $ \mathbb{R}^{n}$ such that $\partial M$ is a $C^{2}$ manifold endowed with the canonical Riemannian structure on $\mathbb{R}^{n}.$ The tube of radius $ \rho $ around $M$ is defined as
+There are a number of ways to define Lipschitz--Killing curvatures, but perhaps the easiest is via the so-called tube formula, which, in its original form is due to Hotelling~\cite{Hotelling} and Weyl \cite {Wey39}.
+To state the tube formula, let $M$ be an $m$-dimensional smooth subset of $ \mathbb{R}^{n}$ such that $\partial M$ is a $C^{2}$ manifold endowed with the canonical Riemannian structure on $\mathbb{R}^{n}$.
+The tube of radius $ \rho$ around $M$ is defined as

-where,
+where

-Then according to Weyl's tube formula {(see \cite{RFG})}, the Lebesgue volume of this constructed tube, for small enough $\rho ,$ is given by
+Then according to Weyl's tube formula {(see \cite{RFG})}, the Lebesgue volume of this constructed tube, for small enough $\rho$, is given by